rust-gamedev/rust-gamedev.github.io/content/blog/survey-02/index.md

 ![Newsletter frequency barplot](frequency.png)

 73% of readers are either happy with the current frequency or don't care.
-A minority of 21% would like the newsletter become quarterly.
+A minority of 21% would like the newsletter to become quarterly.
-Arguments we've heard for this are that a lower frequency would allow editors improve the quality that goes into each newsletter.
+Arguments we've heard for this are that a lower frequency would allow editors to improve the quality that goes into each newsletter.
 Counterarguments include that a lower frequency would make the newsletter less timely.
-Things like calls for playtesters or job offers would be less useful if they are only sent out every three months.
+Things like calls for playtesters or job offers would be less useful if they were only sent out every three months.

 ## AI